siddhesh4510/NodeJS/README.md

 http://localhost:4518/user/ email

-Request method should be GET .This will not require authentication .
+Request method should be GET .This will not require Authorization .

 **Step8**